Chapter 28:

 They watch, my death.

 Hiroki’s vocals, soft and cracked like Deftones’ Chino Moreno, wove despair into the blackened void.
-Toriteba’s girls clapped to the beat, Yakomori’s boys swayed their arms, vibing from Saturday’s private showcase.
+Toriteba’s girls clapped to the beat, and Yakomori’s boys swayed their arms, vibing from Saturday’s private showcase.
 Omanjou and Procorat stood stunned, entranced by the unexpected darkness.

 Junichi’s four hi-hat smacks launched the song into raw chaos.
-Hiroki’s fry scream pierced the mic, switching to a phaser JCM800 patch, strumming Em and D Major relentlessly, his body swaying and jumping like Kurt Cobain reborn.
-Aoi’s beefy bass groove surged, her head banging, one foot on the PA speaker.
+Hiroki’s fry scream pierced the mic, switching to a phaser JCM800 patch, strumming Em and D relentlessly, his body swaying and jumping like Kurt Cobain reborn.
+Aoi’s beefy bass groove surged, her head banging as one foot stomped the PA speaker.
 Junichi’s Latin-esque drum fills thundered, aggressive yet smooth.
-Three members sounded like a thousand, blending alt-rock, metal, and shoegaze nostalgia.

 Hiroki’s verse vocals rose, blending Chino Moreno’s wail with Muse’s Matthew Bellamy’s theatricality.
 Aoi joined, her ethereal Amy Lee-like voice harmonizing, her bass groove unwavering.